dpc-sdp/tide_search/README.md

 1. Checkout this project
 2. Ensure other projects using our dev stack are stopped
 3. Run `ahoy build`
+4. Use `ahoy login` to gain access to the CMS
+5. Use `ahoy lint && ahoy test-behat` to run CI tests

 ## Related projects
 - [tide](https://github.com/dpc-sdp/tide)